Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Covariant Hamiltonian description of the dynamics of fields in the DeDonder-Weyl formalism

 \section{Covariant Hamiltonian description of the dynamics of fields in the DeDonder-Weyl formalism}

-In order to derive the equivalent \emph{covariant} Hamiltonian description of continuum dynamics, we follow the classic approach of T.~De~Donder and H.~Weyl~\cite{dedonder30,weyl35} in tensor language: define for each field $\phi_{I}(x)$ a $4$-vector of conjugate momentum fields $\pi_{I}^{\alpha}(x)$.
+In order to derive the equivalent \emph{covariant} Hamiltonian description of continuum dynamics, we follow the classic approach of T.~De~Donder and H.~Weyl~\cite{dedonder30,weyl35} in tensor language: define for each field $\phi_{I}(x)$ a conjugate momentum $4$-vector field $\pi_{I}^{\alpha}(x)$.
 Their components are given by

-For each scalar field $\phi_{I}$, the $4$-vectors $\pi_{I}$ are thus induced by the Lagrangian $\LC$ as the \emph{dual counterparts} of the $4$-covectors ($1$-forms) $\partial\phi_{I}$.
+For each scalar field $\phi_{I}$, the $4$-vectors $\pi_{I}^{\alpha}$ are thus induced by the Lagrangian $\LC$ as the \emph{dual counterparts} of the $4$-covectors ($1$-forms) $\partial_{\alpha}\phi_{I}$.
 For the entire set of $N$ scalar fields $\phi_{I}(x)$, this establishes a set of $N$ conjugate $4$-vector fields.
 With this definition of the $4$-vectors of canonical momenta $\pi_{I}(x)$, we now define the Hamiltonian density $\HC(\phi_{I},\pi_{I},x)$ as the covariant Legendre transform of the Lagrangian density $\LC(\phi_{I},\partial\phi_{I},x)$ via

 where summation over the pairs of upper and lower indices is understood.
 At this point suppose that $\LC$ is \emph{regular}, hence that for each index ``$I$'' the Hesse matrices

 are non-singular.
 This ensures that $\HC$ takes over the complete information about the given dynamical system from $\LC$ by means of the Legendre transformation.
 The definition of $\HC$ by Eq.~(\ref{H-def}) is referred to in literature as the ``De~Donder-Weyl'' Hamiltonian density~\cite{dedonder30,weyl35}.